orange-cloudfoundry/db-dumper-service/README.md

 You need to create a new uaa client if you want to use UAA to authenticate user in the dashboard, here the steps you need to do:

-1. use uaa-cli and run: `uaac client add db-dumper-service --name "db-dumper-service" --scope "openid,cloud_controller.read" --authorities "openid" -s "mysupersecretkey" --signup_redirect_url "http://your.db-dumper-service.url"` (**Note**: `--signup_redirect_url`is optional but highly recommended for security)
+1. use uaa-cli and run: `uaac client add db-dumper-service --name "db-dumper-service" --scope "openid,cloud_controller_service_permissions.read" --authorities "openid" -s "mysupersecretkey" --signup_redirect_url "http://your.db-dumper-service.url"` (**Note**: `--signup_redirect_url`is optional but highly recommended for security)
 2. Update your `manifest.yml` (see: `CF_TARGET`, `security_oauth2_client_clientId` and `security_oauth2_client_clientSecret` keys)